 Under California Civil Code section 3425.3, the rule provides that:

 “No person shall have more than one cause of action for damages for libel or slander or invasion of privacy or any other tort founded upon any single publication or exhibition or utterance, such as any one issue of a newspaper or book or magazine or any one presentation to an audience or any one broadcast over radio or television or any one exhibition of a motion picture.
 Recovery in any action shall include all damages for any such tort suffered by the plaintiff in all jurisdictions.”

 Damages are often covered by insurance policies called advertising injury insurance.
 This type of insurance covers defamation such as slander, libel, product disparagement, infringements of copyrights, trademarks, slogans, and advertisement ideas.
 It may also include violations, for example intellectual property rights, such as unauthorized use of an individual’s name, likeness, image, or voice.

 Advertising injury is very easy to cause due to vast growth of technology.
 All it really takes is a click of a mouse, a statement on a website, an email being sent, or a posting on social media.

-As a defense to a right of publicity violation or a misappropriation claim, the defendant will assert that the work is a form of protected expression of speech.
-The defendants’ use of the plaintiff’s name and persona was protected expression under the First Amendment because it incorporated significant creative elements.
+As a defense to a right of publicity violation or a misappropriation claim.
+The defendant will assert that the work is a form of protected expression of speech.
+The defendants’ use of the plaintiff’s name and persona was protected expression under the First Amendment.
+It is because it incorporated significant creative elements.
 In essence, the work is transformative in that the reproduction of the plaintiff’s likeness melds with the other elements to become the publisher’s own artistic expression.